moonpi/Retropie-Seahorse-FunnyBoat/README.md

 cd RetroPie-Extra/
 ./install-extras.sh
 ```
-Run the RetroPie Setup Script (seahorse will be in the experimental section)
+Run the RetroPie Setup Script (seahorse and funnyboat will be in the experimental section)
 ```
 cd
 cd RetroPie-Setup